nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Add a task: `add`
 Add is the command word to add a task to the task handler application.
 Format: `add name/TASK_NAME [start/START_TIME end/END_TIME recur/PERIOD desc/DESCRIPTION tag/TAGS]`
+1. User inputs are typed in after / as shown by the uppercase variables.
-1. The commands inside square brackets are optional.
+2. The commands inside square brackets are optional.
-2. The time format follows `DD-MM-YY HH:mm`
+3. The time format follows `DD-MM-YY HH:mm`
-3. If no deadline and task-type supplied, the task will be considered a **floating task**
+4. If there is no input for start and end, the task will be considered a **floating task**
-4. If only one time supplied, the task will be considered a **task with deadline**
+5. If there is input for end, the task will be considered a **task with deadline**
-5. The recur specifies the recurrence period **in days**.
+6. The recur specifies the recurrence period **in days**.

 Example :
 * `add name/tutorial start/13-01-17 11:00 end/13-01-17 12:00 recur/7 desc/"Tutorial of CS2103" tag/CS2103`